UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

     - Summary of Findings: Key takeaways from experiments.
     - Final Performance Insights: Which method worked best?
 Under what conditions?
     - Real-World Applications: Discuss how these methods can be used in disaster response, logistics, or surveillance.

+- *Contribution Statement*
+    - Summary of your individual contributions to the report and video submission.

 2. **Video Submission**
 - Length: 5mins